 Types of laxative include fiber supplements (FiberCon, Metamucil), lubricants (Fleet), stimulants (Dulcolax, Correctol), osmotic agents such as milk of magnesia, and stool softeners (Colace, Docusate).

 A doctor or pharmacist can help a person determine the laxative that is best for them.
 In many cases, stimulants are only necessary as a last resort.
 This is because they can lead to electrolyte imbalances and dehydration, especially

 Try medical treatments

 Doctors may prescribe medications to treat severe or ongoing cases of constipation.
-These medications may include lubiprostone, linaclotide, plecanatide, and prucalopride.
+These medications may include lubiprostone (Amitiza), linaclotide (Linzess), plecanatide (Trulance), and prucalopride (Motegrity).

 Doctors may also advise that people with constipation due to muscle control issues undergo biofeedback therapy to retrain their muscles.

 People with an anorectal blockage and those whose colons do not work properly may require surgery.